-Indeed, there is no one single definition of social innovation.
-The most common links new ideas and new solutions to social change, explicitly targeting persistent socio-economic and governance gaps.2 See for example TEPSIE 2012 and the SI-DRIVE 2017 report.
+Indeed, there is no single definition of social innovation.
+Instead, the most common links new ideas and new solutions to social change, explicitly targeting persistent socio-economic and governance gaps.2 See for example, TEPSIE 2012 and the SI-DRIVE 2017 report.
 Not that having a unique definition will make a big difference to practitioners on the ground.

 However, a social innovation index (SSI) has been developed by the Economist Intelligence Unit (EIU).
 The index comprises four parameters which are assigned different weights to calculate country scores.
 Unfortunately, the index only includes forty-five countries.